Piotrko64/wordsy/README.md

 <br />

 Quick application to learning english vocabulary.
-This app if for Poles and created mainly for mobile devices (Wordsy have PWA so you can install this app on mobile phone and using offline! )</p>
+This app is for Poles and created mainly for mobile devices (Wordsy have PWA so you can install this app on mobile phone and using offline!)</p>

 <br />